rajivjc/mortgage-blockchain-demo/README.md

 - docker run -p 8545:8545 -d rajivjc/testrpc
 - docker run -p 8080:8080 -d rajivjc/mortgage-blockchain-demo

+## Alternatively you can run the above in the droplet created on digital ocean

 ## Addtional Documentation
 Check out this [blog](https://medium.com/@rajiv.cheriyan/lets-get-started-with-your-first-ethereum-dapp-f09feb59dd78) for more details